AldowadSimanjuntak/Nodemailer-simple-app/README.md

 ## References :
 1. [Sending Emails Securely using Node.js, Nodemailer, SMTP, Gmail, and OAuth2](https://dev.to/chandrapantachhetri/sending-emails-securely-using-node-js-nodemailer-smtp-gmail-and-oauth2-g3a)
 2. [Using Nodemailer with Google OAuth](https://stackoverflow.com/questions/51342952/using-nodemailer-with-google-oauth)

+## Contributions :
+You can expand this project you like, this is open source